 a Toolkit for Administrator

+Read about recovering data from damaged disks, saving files with FTP or burning them to CDs: a system administrator’s data recovery kit.
 Data recovery tools for home users and small businesses are utterly different from tools intended for the use by system administrators managing networks of multiple PCs.
 Tools for system administrators will normally offer certain features that would unnecessarily complicate tools intended for the home user market.
 In this article, we will have a look at one of such tools, and discuss the features aimed at the sysadmin crowd.

 Hetman Partition Recovery is a typical representative of the higher end of the spectrum of data recovery applications.
 Supporting pretty much every feature one is used to expect from a modern data recovery tool, Hetman Partition Recovery boosts instant pre-recovery preview and its own proprietary implementation of signature search, a feature allowing to recover files from Hard Disk Drives with missing or damaged file systems.

 Well, these features are now nothing new, and generally they are available in many lower-end consumer products.
 What makes Hetman Partition Recovery a perfect match for system administrators are the additional safety and convenience features thrown into the mix.

 Recovering Disks with Snapshots

 Try preventing HDD crashes using the devices’ SMART parameters.
 Working with disks that are physically damaged is always a challenge.
 Damaged hard drives are extremely likely to fail in the meanwhile, leaving you with what you’ve been able to extract just before it failed.
 It is essential to read the maximum amount of information from such disks as quickly as possible, preferably in one sequential read rather than series of random read operations.